 Bodega Noemia vineyard in the the rugged Rio Negro region of Patagonia

 The name Patagonia conjures up images of endless vistas, high plateau grasslands, rugged mountains and lakes and wild Atlantic ocean coastlines.
 The high valley of the Rio Negro in Patagonia is also a remarkable cool climate wine region and it has a prestigious reputation in the wine world.
-The reasons, of course, have everything to do with location, climate and terroir.
-The surrounding area, for long distances, is made up of largely arid desert and pampas grasslands just as you would expect.
+Of course, this has everything to do with location, climate and terroir.
+For long distances in every direction the surrounding area is made up of largely arid desert and pampas grasslands just as you would expect.
 Breaking up the expanse are two rivers: the Neuquén and the Limay.
 They wander the plateau until they reach their confluence at the city of Neuquén and the merged river becomes known as the Rio Negro.
 These rivers provide fertility and life to a place that would otherwise have to be left largely to the gauchos for ranching.

 The Rio Negro just downstream of Neuquén provides a fertile band where cool climate grapes are very much at home.
 There is a popular wine route here that links up the numerous wineries sprinkled along the river.
 Winery investment has been robust based on the success of the wines and these are state-of-the-art operations.
 The rivers provide water for other agriculture as well and Neuquén is a thriving small city.
 Fly-fishing is a huge draw and the rivers are among the top destinations in the world for those passionate about casting a fly for wild rainbow trout.